HarshAg90/HarshAg90/README.md

 🏢 Freelancing and open to work

-🔭 I’m currently working on my Portfolio website and some `API` based projects
+🔭 working on my Portfolio website and some `API` based projects

-🌱 I’m currently learning __ React, Node.js, APIs, and GitHub Actions - CICD
+🌱 learning __ React, Node.js, APIs, and GitHub Actions - CICD

 👯 I’m looking to collaborate on some Good opensource projects to help build a Collaborative experience

-🤔 I’m looking for help with my Open Source journey
+🤔 looking for help with my Open Source journey

 💬 Ask me about Anything in Tech, Science, and Marvel